-SHRI BHADRESWAR TANTI: No, demand is necessary !
+SHRI BHADRESWAR TANTI: No, demand is necessary!
 Your honour, the Government suo notu should visit and have survey.
 After the flood is over, if you visit, it will not be that much helpful.
 It will not be in conformity with what the hon.
 Prime Minister' desires and the purpose will be defeated.

-SHRI YOGENDRA MAKWANA: Whenever there is flood either the Prime Minister or the Minister or myself, somebody from the Minister or myself, somebody from the Minister or wisit.
+SHRI YOGENDRA MAKWANA: Whenever there is flood either the Prime Minister or the Minister or myself, somebody from the Ministry does visit.
 It is not necessary for the Minister to visit the flood affected areas.
 Let me inform the hon.
 Members that it is just not possible to visit as in many States there are floods, calamities.
-There are only two Ministers and one Prime Minister, How can we KARTIKA 19, 1908 (SAKA)
+There are only two Ministers and one Prime Minister, How can we run all over?

-run all over ?
 It is not possible.
 It takes time.

 SHRI BHADRESWAR TANTI: Is it necessary for the Ministers of the Government of India to visit?

 (Interruptions) What steps have been taken by the Government of India to rehabilitate them and to give relief to the people of Assam?

-SHRI YOGENDRA MAKWANA : As per norm of the Central assistance we are giving Rs.
+SHRI YOGENDRA MAKWANA: As per norm of the Central assistance we are giving Rs.
 200/ per hectare for the affected areas to the small and marginal farmers if the damage is more than 50%.
 The Government of India does not compensate the farmers for loss.

-SHRI BHADRESWAR TANTI : Has the fund been already released or not?
+SHRI BHADRESWAR TANTI: Has the fund been already released or not?